 While saving a correlation rule, the Correlation rule wizard gives you an option to create alerts for the incidents created for a correlation rule.

 When you choose the option to create a rule, FIM opens the Alert Rule wizard to help you configure the alert rule.
 The new alert rule name and description will be the same as the correlation rule name and description from which the alert rule is created.
 The search query for the alert rule will default to Incidents and a query is created with incident status open or closed and correlation rule ID.
 See Creating a rule based alert.

 The Correlations Rules tab lists all the correlation rules.
-The page shows details such as the name of the rule, whether the rule is currently active or deactivated, reviewer of the incident.
+The page shows details such as the name of the rule, rule id, whether the rule is currently active or deactivated, reviewer of the incident.
 The page also shows approval status, change type and disposition category values for approval type selected as Manual for incidents when creating/editing the rule.
 The Quick Actions menu on the page provides you options to view, edit, delete, activate/deactivate a rule and view the incidents of a rule.

 Note that activate/deactivate option will be available for correlation rule that has a recurring schedule.

 All the incidents generated for a correlation rule are listed in the All Incidents tab with type as "Automated".
 Note that you can not delete an incident that is generated for a correlation rule.

 An incident generated for a correlation rule is available for manual review after a grace period of 10 minutes from the scheduled end time of the rule.
 The “Start Review” option on the Quick Actions menu will be available for the incident after the grace period ends.